🎮 Reinforcement Learning¶

 -

-This paper proposes GeoRA, a low-rank adaptation method specifically designed for Reinforcement Learning with Verifiable Rewards (RLVR).
-It constructs a geometry-constrained matrix that fuses spectral and Euclidean priors to extract the principal directions of the RL update subspace for SVD initialization, while freezing a residual matrix as a structural anchor.
-On Qwen/Llama models ranging from 1.5B to 32B parameters, GeoRA consistently outperforms baselines such as LoRA, PiSSA, and MiLoRA across mathematical, medical, and code RLVR tasks, with stronger out-of-domain generalization and reduced capability forgetting.
+This paper proposes GeoRA, a low-rank adaptation method specifically designed for Reinforcement Learning from Verifiable Rewards (RLVR).
+By constructing a geometric constraint matrix (fusing spectral and Euclidean priors) to extract the principal directions of the RL update subspace for SVD initialization and freezing the residual matrix as a structural anchor, GeoRA consistently outperforms baselines like LoRA, PiSSA, and MiLoRA on 1.5B-32B Qwen/Llama models across mathematical, medical, and code RLVR tasks, demonstrating stronger out-of-distribution generalization and reduced catastrophic forgetting.

 - HEALing Entropy Collapse: Enhancing Exploration in Few-Shot RLVR via Hybrid-Domain Entropy Dynamics Alignment